Open Supervised Device Protocol (OSDP)

 Why Specify or Adopt OSDP?

-Already in wide use by many leading manufacturers like Cypress, HID Global, Mercury and others, the Security Industry Association encourages broad adoption of this standard and recommends specifying OSDP for any access control installations that require real security and/or will be used in government and other higher security settings.
-It is particularly valuable for government applications because OSDP meets federal access control requirements like PKI for FICAM.
+SIA encourages broad adoption of this standard –which is already in wide use by many leading manufacturers like Cypress, HID Global and Mercury – and recommends specifying OSDP for any access control installations that require real security and/or will be used in government and other higher-security settings.
+SIA OSDP is particularly valuable for government applications because it meets federal access control requirements like PKI for FICAM.

 Benefits of OSDP

-Compared to common low-security legacy protocols, the emerging OSDP standard offers:
+Compared to common low-security legacy protocols, the OSDP standard offers:

 - OSDP is more secure than the most common access control communications protocol.